 Classic Buttermilk Waffles (By Lyuba Brooke, Will Cook for Smiles)

-We start off our best recipes that use buttermilk with a traditional favourite for both breakfast and desserts around the world, the humble waffle.
+We start off with one of our best recipes that use buttermilk.
+What’s more, it’s a traditional favourite for both breakfast and desserts around the world – the humble waffle.
 It’s a dish that wormed its way into our hearts and stomachs long ago.
 Now it is made even better with just a little buttermilk added.

 With the perfect balance of a soft, squishy inside, and a crisp, fried outside, there’s very little that beats a waffle cooked to perfection.
 And of course, there are all the extras you can add to this classic treat.
 Whether that’s fruits, berries, syrup, ice cream.